mn13/zeroclaw/docs/architecture/docker.md

 # Docker Deployment

-ZeroClaw provides Docker images and a compose setup for deploying the full stack: a gateway with one or more agent instances.
+ZeroClaw provides Docker images and a compose setup for deploying the full stack: a gateway, a web UI, and one or more agent instances.

 ## Images